MinghuiChen43/awesome-deep-phenomena/README.md

 ## Others

 ### Others: 2022

+- Synergy and Symmetry in Deep Learning: Interactions between the Data, Model, and Inference Algorithm. [[paper]](https://arxiv.org/abs/2207.04612)
+  - Lechao Xiao, Jeffrey Pennington. *ICML 2022*
+  - Key Word: Synergy; Symmetry; Implicit Bias; Neural Tangent Kernel; Neural Scaling Laws.
+  - <details><summary>Digest</summary> Although learning in high dimensions is commonly believed to suffer from the curse of dimensionality, modern machine learning methods often exhibit an astonishing power to tackle a wide range of challenging real-world learning problems without using abundant amounts of data.
+How exactly these methods break this curse remains a fundamental open question in the theory of deep learning.
+While previous efforts have investigated this question by studying the data (D), model (M), and inference algorithm (I) as independent modules, in this paper, we analyze the triplet (D, M, I) as an integrated system and identify important synergies that help mitigate the curse of dimensionality.

 - Implicit Bias of Gradient Descent on Reparametrized Models: On Equivalence to Mirror Descent. [[paper]](https://arxiv.org/abs/2207.04036)
   - Zhiyuan Li, Tianhao Wang, JasonD.
 Lee, Sanjeev Arora.